ianlucas/cs2-inventory-simulator/docs/rules.md

 # Rules

-The CS2 Inventory Simulator can be configured at runtime using rules.
+CS2 Inventory Simulator can be configured at runtime using rules.
 These rules can modify various behaviors of the app, such as enabling users to edit items and adding new ones.
 Each rule that can be altered is stored in the Rule table.

 ## Current rules